craigbarnes/dte/docs/dterc.md

 ### **load-syntax** _filename_|_filetype_

-If argument contains a `/` character it is considered a filename.
+Load a `dte-syntax` file into the editor.
+If the argument contains a `/` character it's considered a filename.

+Note: this command only loads a syntax file ready for later use.
+To actually apply a syntax highlighter to the current buffer, use the `set` command to change the `filetype` of the buffer instead, e.g.
+`set filetype html`.

 ### **move-tab** _N_|left|right